Homemade Brown Jug Cheese Soup: Hearty Comfort Food

 Ingredients for Brown Jug Soup

 Now that we’ve delved into the history of this delightful soup, it’s time to roll up our sleeves and get cooking.
-Here’s what you’ll need to make a batch of Brown Jug Soup:
+Here are the simple ingredients you’ll need to make a batch of Brown Jug Soup:

 • 6 cups of water

-• 4 tsp. chicken bouillon (or 4 cups of chicken broth)
+• 4 tsp. chicken bouillon (or 4 cups of chicken broth or chicken stock)

 • 3 cups cubed potatoes